 The most exciting thing about being an IBCLC is seeing the positive impact good lactation & infant feeding support have on the lives of parents.

 While many parents go through similar feelings, the fact that no two cases are exactly the same from a clinical standpoint creates variety, which I like.

-I have support parents in home, Online & In the NICU as a support person.
+I support parents in-home, Online & In the NICU.